Tommyshub/flask-movie-project/readme.md

 I decided to change the colors and the layout and I also added a new home template and changed the old one to be movies instead.

+## Future design

+In the future there are two parts of my design I would like to improve.
+The home template is as of now a bit of an afterthought and I would like to figure out somethging better to display there in the future.
+The

+I would also like to improve how the reviews are displayed at the profile and the review page.

 ## Technologies Used

 ### Languages